According to research by GlobalData, the market for body sculpting is set to rise to $1.1 billion by 2022.

 What Body Sculpting Procedures Help Women Lose Their Mom Bod?

 Whether you’re hoping for a non-invasive procedure or don’t mind going under the knife, a few popular body contouring procedures can help.
 There are three specific procedures most mothers should consider:

 1. Tummy Tuck

 An abdominoplasty, or tummy tuck, is a standard surgical procedure among new moms.
-A surgeon will make an incision from hip to hip during a tummy tuck, removing unwanted fat while pulling the muscles taut.
+A surgeon will incise from hip to hip during a tummy tuck, removing unwanted fat while pulling the muscles taut.
 The result is smooth, flat skin that can even address C-section scars.

 2. Cool Sculpting

-CoolSculpting can destroy fat cells via a process known as cryo lipolysis, or freezing temperatures.
-In other words, your doctor will literally freeze your fat away!
+CoolSculpting can destroy fat cells via a process known as cryo lipolysis or freezing temperatures.
+In other words, your doctor will freeze your fat away!

 This procedure is one of the fastest-growing non-surgical procedures on the market today, and it can be done on virtually any area of the body, from the thighs to the stomach to under the chin.